How much does buying and owning a boat cost?

 Even if you find a boat at a discounted price or buy the boat used, you may need help financing it.
 After all, midsized boats often cost around $30,000, which isn’t exactly pocket change.
 If you need to borrow money to cover the cost of your boat, there are several options.

-The most popular ways to finance your boat are through a boat loan, a personal loan or financing through a dealership.
+If you need to finance your boat, the most popular options are a boat loan, personal loan or financing through a dealership.

 - Boat loan: These personal loans are designed specifically with purchasing a boat in mind.
 They typically come with fixed rates so you make the same boat loan payment each month and may use the boat itself as collateral if the loan is secured.